housing advice

 Try and talk to your flatmate(s) making them aware of the problem you are having.
 Having an informal chat with your flatmate may solve the problem straight away.
 Sometimes people don’t realise that what they are doing is a problem for others.

-If the problem still persists, please inform Residential Services who may intervene on your behalf.
+If the problem still persists, please inform the Residential Life team who may intervene on your behalf.

 My flatmate keeps having lots of people round making it difficult for me to use the kitchen.
 What can I do?